Free EB-5 Evaluation

 The EB-5 Immigrant Investor Program enables foreign nationals to obtain permanent resident status through investment in U.S. commercial enterprises.

-For an investor to begin the EB-5 process, he or she must file Form I-526E with the United States Citizenship and Immigration Services (USCIS).
+One crucial step of the EB-5 journey is filing Form I-526E with United States Citizenship and Immigration Services (USCIS).

 Form I-526E Basics